List of Jungle Jam and Friends: The Radio Show! characters: Marvy Snuffleson

-Marvin Carvey "Marvy" Snuffleson III (Adam Burton) is a elementary school student who gets carried away in a flash-flood to RazzleFlabben Island.
+Marvin Carvey "Marvy" Snuffleson III (Adam Burton) is an elementary school student who gets carried away in a flash-flood to RazzleFlabben Island.

 Carl and Olaf

-Olaf (Nathan Carlson) and Carl (Phil Lollar), adult RazzleFlabbenz who are married, are Marvy's two closest friends on RazzleFlabben Island.They are married.
+Olaf (Nathan Carlson) and Carl (Phil Lollar) are adult RazzleFlabbenz and Marvy's two closest friends on RazzleFlabben Island.

 Katie Snuffleson

 Katie Snuffleson (Katie Herndon) is Marvy's little sister.
 She, too, has fallen victim to the mysterious flash-floods.

 Mr. Snuffleson

 Marvin Carvey Snuffleson II (David Buller), usually referred to as Mr. Snuffleson, is Marvy's caring father.
 As a child, he too was taken to RazzleFlabben Island.

 Mrs. Snuffleson

 Mrs. Snuffleson (Michelle Richards) is Marvy's mother.

 Lars

 Lars (Nathan Carlson) is often a level voice among the RazzleFlabbenz.

 Bert

 Bert (Phil Lollar) is a RazzleFlabben often found in places of authority (e.g., a judge, a conductor, etc.).

 Other recurring characters

 Ingmar Flabben

 Ingmar RazzleFlabben (Phil Lollar), né Flabben, was the leader of the Flabbenz until he made his love for Ingrid public and joined the two peoples together.